You are here

 Col de la Traversette (2947m) ABOVE Ristolas

-This col is famous for the tunnel dug in the 15th century, under Louis XI, at 2900m, to secure the salt-road between the Etang de Berre and Italy.
+This col is famous for the tunnel dug in the 15th century, under Louis XI, at 2900m, to secure the salt-road between Marseilles and Italy.
 The tunnel made it possible to avoid the lands of the Count of Savoy who controlled the Mont Cenis col.

 This is another col which has been suggested as the Alpine crossing-point for Hannibal and his elephants.